Salisbury City F.C.: 2011–12 season

 Many players signed new 1-year contracts at the start of the new season, as did manager Darrell Clarke and his assistant Mikey Harris.
 After a relatively poor pre-season, The Whites made a good start to the Conference South season.
 The Whites also enjoyed a good FA Cup run, beating Swindon Supermarine, Poole Town and Bishop's Stortford on their way to the first round proper, where they beat Arlesey Town 3–1 to make the 2nd round for only the third time in their history.
 They were first out the hat and drawn at home against Grimsby Town in the next round.
 A crowd of 2,161 were at the Ray Mac Stadium to witness The Whites hold Grimsby to a 0–0 draw meaning they would replay at Blundell Park on 13 December.
 In the replay Salisbury earned a surprise 3–2 victory in extra time and competed in the 3rd round proper of the FA Cup for the first time in the club's history.
-They lost the game 3–1 to Sheffield United at Bramall Lane.
+They drew League One Sheffield United away in the 3rd round, but lost the game 3–1 at Bramall Lane.

-Salisbury also made good progress in the FA Trophy, a competition which they have had success in over the past few seasons.
+Salisbury also made good progress in the FA Trophy, a competition in which they'd had success over the past few seasons.
 They disposed of fellow Conference South side Weston Super-Mare 2–0 at the Ray Mac before comfortably beating Lowestoft Town 4–1 at home.
 They exited the Trophy suffering a 6–2 home defeat at the hands of Conference Premier outfit York City.

-While success in the cups had been considerable The Whites' league form suffered for it with many inconsistent results matched with poor performances seeing Salisbury slip down the table into a relegation battle and in complete contrast to their good start.
-Despite this, The Whites did manage to secure a surprise 2–0 win at home to runaway league leaders Woking thus signalling a turn around in their fortunes.
+While success in the cups had been considerable, The Whites' league form suffered for it, with many inconsistent results, as well as poor performances, seeing Salisbury slip down the table into a relegation battle, despite a promising start.
+Despite this, The Whites did manage to secure a surprise 2–0 win at home to runaway league leaders Woking, which signaled a turn around in their fortunes.

-Salisbury's long on-going financial problems were also bolstered during the season, firstly thanks to their long run in the FA Cup which saw them pocket around £100,000.
-Also, the sale of former striker Matt Tubbs from Crawley Town to AFC Bournemouth for a fee believed to be around £800,000, saw The Whites receive a fee of around 15% due to a sell-on clause.
+Salisbury's ongoing financial problems were also improved upon during the season, thanks firstly to their long run in the FA Cup, which saw them pocket around £100,000, as well as the sale of former striker Matt Tubbs from Crawley Town to AFC Bournemouth for a fee believed to be around £800,000, which saw The Whites receive a fee worth around 15%, due to a sell-on clause.

-Despite some poor results at home in the second half of the season, The Whites' away form was strong.
-After securing their status in the division for the following season, The Whites ended the campaign very strongly with wins against Chelmsford City (3–2), Hampton and Richmond Borough (2–1), Sutton United (3–1) and Eastbourne Borough (3–1).
-These strong results meant The Whites finished in tenth position and coupled with the FA Cup run meant that it was a largely successful season for Salisbury.
+Despite some poor results at home in the second half of the season, Salisbury's away form was strong.
+After securing their status in the Conference South for the following season, The Whites ended the campaign very strongly with wins against Chelmsford City (3–2), Hampton and Richmond Borough (2–1), Sutton United (3–1) and Eastbourne Borough (3–1).
+These strong results secured a top 10 finish for the club, which, coupled with the strong FA Cup run, meant that it was a largely successful season for Salisbury City.